-Rumba Tools provides you with have a set of utilities designed to boost your productivity.
-This section provides overviews and tips for the most commonly used Rumba Tools:
+Rumba+ Desktop Tools provides you with have a set of utilities designed to boost your productivity.
+This section provides overviews and tips for the most commonly used Rumba+ Tools:

-- Rumba APPC Configuration
+- Rumba+ APPC Configuration

-- Administrator override file
+- Rumba+ administrator override file

-- Rumba AS/400 Communications
+- Rumba+ AS/400 Communications

-- Rumba Communication Monitor
+- Rumba+ Communication Monitor

 - MSS Automated Sign-On

-Note: For details on additional Rumba Tools, see the online Help.
+Note: For details of additional Rumba+ Tools, see the online Help.